Multi Architecture

 you can set the property at IntegrationPlatform level to have it for all Integrations.

-Send the groovy file to kamel operator to build, publish and run it
+Send the integration to the kamel operator to build, publish and run it

 You should observe base image in the logs of the operator pod: